-How does fasting impact cells in my body?
+How does intermittent fasting impact cells in my body?

-Intermittent fasting can substantially deplete your glucose stores and drop your insulin levels.
+Intermittent fasting can substantially reduce your glucose stores and drop your insulin levels.
 This reduction appears to trigger a natural cellular repair process called autophagy.

 “Autophagy is important for cellular and tissue rejuvenation,” Klein says.
 “Since the process encourages cells to digest and remove old and dysfunctional proteins that build up inside the cells, it goes to reason that autophagy has the potential to reduce the development of cancer cells.”